Defensive Model Expansion for Robust Bayesian Inference: Theoretical Results

 \begin{paragraph}{Non-Fractional Posteriors} The usual posterior ($\alpha=1$) requires additional technical work that we feel distracts from the message of this paper.
 In this case, prior thickness alone is not enough; one must also control the complexity of the support of the prior, often by placing high mass on a low-entropy \emph{sieve} \citep{ghosal2000convergence}.
-Prior support conditions serve to stop overfitting to the data.
-While this strategy works, it places much stronger restrictions on the choice of $\Pi_r(dr)$ and can introduce an extra $(\log N)^t$ factor in the rates that can be cumbersome to remove. \end{paragraph}
+While this strategy works, it places much stronger restrictions on the choice of $\Pi_r(dr)$.
+Nevertheless, we note that the specific semiparametric Bernstein-von Mises results given in Theorem~\ref{thm:bart-bvm}, Theorem~\ref{thm:sbvm}, and Theorem~\ref{thm:logistic-bvm} happen to be true for genuine posteriors; the fractional posterior only makes establishing the required rate of convergence easier, but convergence rate results for the non-fractional posterior are widely available for BART and GP models. \end{paragraph}